Jaishankar denies PM endorsed Trump; experts see risk of alienating Democrats

 Looking at the risks, a top former Barack Obama administration official who was the key player on India-US ties, and is not part of the Trump administration, said, “It’s just 14 months from now that the US may have a new President.
 This slogan, I am not sure, will be seen very positively by Democrats in the House.”

-Eurasia Group managing director Robert Kaplan, bestselling author of 18 books on foreign affairs and travel, who participated in the Indo-US Forum in Delhi last month, said, “Indians, like others, should invest in countries and companies based on objective criteria, and not get caught up in travails of a single personality.”
+Eurasia Group managing director Robert Kaplan, bestselling author of 18 books on foreign affairs and travel, including “Monsoon” and “Revenge of Geography”, who participated in the Indo-US Forum in Delhi last month, said, “Indians, like others, should invest in countries and companies based on objective criteria, and not get caught up in travails of a single personality.”

+Michael Kugelman, deputy director and senior associate for South Asia at the Wilson Center, told The Indian Express: “Certainly, Modi incurs a fair amount of risk by investing so much personal capital in a foreign leader who is so politically radioactive.
+To be sure, Modi had his reasons in Houston for offering such effusive praise and endorsements for Trump and his policies.
+Above all, Modi is savvy and knows that Trump responds well to flattery.
+Modi’s Trump-focused charm offensive was likely meant, at least in part, to elicit more support from Trump for India at a moment when the US-India relationship has sputtered a bit and as Washington has scaled up its cooperation with Pakistan.”

-Richard M Rossow, senior adviser and Wadhwani chair in India-US Policy Studies at Centre for Strategic and International Studies in Washington DC, however, said: “I do not think Prime Minister Modi has any real risk in continuing to engage President Trump despite the US political turmoil.
-Most facets of our cooperation — in economic realm, security realm, or people-to-people contact — are fundamentally sound…”—(with PTI inputs from Washington)
+Richard M Rossow, senior adviser and Wadhwani chair in India-US Policy studies at the Centre for Strategic and International Studies in Washington DC, took a more middle-of-the-road position: “I do not think Prime Minister Modi has any real risk in continuing to engage President Trump despite the US political turmoil.
+Most facets of our cooperation — whether in the economic realm, security realm, or people-to-people contact — are fundamentally sound.
+While there will be some change of direction or pace, cooperation will continue in these areas due to our shared prosperity and shared security concerns.

+“At least on trade, the Trump administration has been the most difficult for India in many decades, so in some ways the leader-level bonhomie is not always matched by actions.”